-- B. Create exposure sets for these exhibits by modeling all of the buildings from Notional Set 3 described in the file "NotionalInput17_Flood.xlsx" geocoded to each rating area or geographic zone in the state, as provided in the flood model.
+- B. Create exposure sets for these exhibits by modeling the frame and masonry building and manufactured homes from Notional Set 3 described in the file "NotionalInput21\Flood.xlsx" geocoded to each rating area or geographic zone in the state, as provided in the flood model.
 Define the flood rating areas or geographic zones.
-Provide the predominant County name and the Federal Information Processing Standards (FIPS) Code associated with each rating area or geographic zone.
+Provide the predominant County name and the Federal Information Processing Standards (FIPS) Code (Figure 2) associated with each rating area or geographic zone.
 Refer to the Notional Standard Flood Policy Specifications below for additional modeling information.
-Explain any assumptions, deviations, and differences from the prescribed exposure information. - C. Provide, in the format given in the file named "2017FormAF1.xlsx" in both Excel and PDF format, the underlying standard flood loss cost data, rounded to three decimal places, used for A. above.
-The file name shall include the abbreviated name of the modeling organization, the flood standards year, and the form name.
+Explain any assumptions, deviations, and differences from the prescribed exposure information. - C. Describe if and how Law and Ordinance is included in this form. - D. If additional assumptions are necessary to complete this form, provide the rationale for the assumptions as well as a detailed description of how they are included. - E. Provide, in the format given in the file named "2021FormAF1.xlsx" in both Excel and PDF format, the underlying standard flood loss cost data, rounded to three decimal places, used for A. above.
+The file name should include the abbreviated name of the modeling organization, the flood standards year, and the form name.